dumingyang20/BABNet-pytorch/README.md

 ## 3. Contact

-If you have any question about our work or code, please feel no hesitate to email dumingyang17@nudt.edu.cn.
+If you have any question about our work or code, please feel free to email dumingyang17@nudt.edu.cn.